 I received a mail from a friend last night who is currently walking the Camino Frances.
 She was asking for advice about her feet and telling me about the problems. that inspired this post.

 The first time I walked the Camino I had no idea about foot care, I had never walked for more than a few days before and that had been when I was much younger.
-I walked a couple of long walks in my boots before heading off on the Camino and I got some blisters on the heals of both feet, they healed and left some hard skin around the heals, but I never though that would cause me a problem – it did – and a very bad one.
+I walked a couple of long walks in my boots before heading off on the Camino and I got some blisters on the heals of both feet, they healed and left some hard skin around the heels, but I never though that would cause me a problem – it did – and a very bad one.

 My boots were cheap and not very good.
 I was a student and I was only day walking in the Wicklow Hills, Ireland, so as I had been using them for a year or so I though they would be fine – so wrong.